chadac/golang/src/debug/buildinfo/testdata/notgo/README.md

-notgolang.base64 is a base64-encoded C hello world binary used to test debug/buildinfo errors on non-Go binaries.
+notgolang.base64 is a base64-encoded C hello world binary used to test debug/buildinfo errors on non-Golang binaries.

 The binary is base64 encoded to hide it from security scanners that might not like it.